googleapis/cloud-trace-nodejs/README.md

 ## Plugin Developer Guide

 The trace agent is driven by a set of plugins that describe how to patch a module to generate trace spans when that module is used.
-We provide plugins for some well-known modules such as `express`, `mongodb`, and `http`, and provide a means for developers to create their own.
+We provide plugins for some well-known modules (see [What gets traced](#what-gets-traced)), and provide a means for developers to create their own.

 A plugin consists of a set of *patch objects*.
 A patch object gives information about how a file in a module should be patched in order to create trace spans.